 Documentation forNetwork Performance Monitor

-Monitoring network performance is a key capability of Hybrid Cloud Observability and is also available in a standalone module, Network Performance Monitor (NPM).
-Hybrid Cloud Observability and NPM are built on the self-hosted SolarWinds Platform.
+Monitoring network performance is a key capability of SolarWinds Observability Self-Hosted (formerly Hybrid Cloud Observability) and is available in the Essentials edition.
+Network Performance Monitor (NPM) is also available in a standalone module.

-Monitor SD-WAN for Meraki organizations with Hybrid Cloud Observability
+Monitor SD-WAN for Meraki orchestrators

-For monitored Meraki nodes, you can see both WLC and cloud orchestrator information.
+Enable SD-WAN monitoring on your Meraki orchestrators (dashboards) to gain visibility into both Wireless LAN Controller (WLC) and cloud orchestrator data for monitored Meraki nodes.
 You can use alerts and reports relevant for SD-WAN monitoring.

 Monitor Meraki nodes as Wireless Controllers

-Monitor SD-WAN Edge devices
+Monitor SD-WAN edge devices

 Monitor cloud orchestrators